-The lifestyle we have grown accustomed to creates an abundance of waste in our world.
-I combat it by reclaiming items and materials on the verge of being discarded.
+Our modern lifestyles create an abundance of waste in our world.
+I fight it by reclaiming items and materials on the verge of being discarded.
 I find value in chipping away at the excess created by throw-away culture.
 I find satisfaction in getting as much use out of something as possible.
-It makes me happy to find a new use for clothes or fabric, or to help make anything stay around longer.
+It makes me happy to find a new use for clothes, fabric, paper or any material I can find a way to stitch through.

 These are small but impactful steps that can help us reexamine habits in all areas of our life.
 I believe every little step matters and truly helps reduce the impact we have on our environment.
 I started this project to remind the world that a lot of us share similar values.
 No one is alone in these endeavors; there is strength and motivation in numbers.

 I am fortunate to have called many places home.
 I grew up in the suburbs of Chicago, went to college in Madison WI, spent some of my formative young adult years in the city of Chicago, and grew my career and our family in Los Angeles CA. For the past 20 years, Albuquerque has been a second home throughout all these changes.
 As of the beginning of 2020, right before the pandemic hit, my family and I now call it home.
 I live with my husband, daughter, son and our cat.

 I spend most of my time parenting our two young children.
 When they are able to entertain themselves happily, I get a few moments to sew, stitch and mend.
 Together we like to enjoy the outdoors and be creative.
 If I have some time to myself I enjoy running, biking, visiting secondhand/thrift shops.
 I will never turn down a cup of coffee or a doughnut.